-Under Delaware law, our authorized but unissued shares of common stock are available for future issuance without stockholder approval.
+Our authorized but unissued shares of common stock are available for future issuance without stockholder approval.
 We may use these additional shares for a variety of corporate purposes, including future public offerings to raise additional capital, corporate acquisitions and employee benefit plans.
 The existence of authorized but unissued shares of common stock could render more difficult or discourage an attempt to obtain control of us by means of a proxy contest, tender offer, merger or otherwise.